nhsengland/it-standards/application-development/common-dev/testing.md

    Standards and requirements for testing of developed applications.
 stage: 3.
 Development Stage
 created: 2021-06-30 11:22:49
-lastUpdated: 2021-11-24 17:39:31
+lastUpdated: 2024-03-19 10:19:14
 author: Julian Knight
 ---

 ## Required testing stages

-In general, the following stages and types of testing will be required for applications and services developed by or for NHS England and NHS Improvement.
+In general, the following stages and types of testing will be required for applications and services developed by or for NHS England.

 ### 1) Unit Tests